piotrpolak/spring-boot-data-fixtures/README.md

     // ...

     /**
      * Defines the fixture set.
-Fixtures are loaded in the order defined by DataFixtureSet enum
+Fixtures are loaded in the order defined by DataFixtureType enum
      * ordinals.
+     *
+     * @return data fixture set
      */
     @Override
     public DataFixtureSet getSet() {
       return DataFixtureSet.DICTIONARY;
     }

    /**
     * Tells whether the fixture is eligible to be applied.
-In most cases, a fixture is executed
+In most cases a fixture is executed upon
-     * upon the first application startup only.
+    * the fist application startup only.
-     */
+    *
+    * @return whether the fixture should be applied or not */
     @Override
     public boolean canBeLoaded() {
       return languageRepository.size() == 0;
     }

     /**
      * The actual application of the fixture.
-Assuming that data fixtures are registered as beans,
+Assuming that the data fixtures are registered as beans,
      * this can contain a call to other services and/or repositories.
      */
     @Override